CBL2C/Notes/03_JS/09_Arrays.md

 <br>

 ## Pairs in Arrays
-- How to pair up elements of one array to elements of anotehr array
+How to pair up elements of one array to elements of another array
 ```js
 let dogs = ['belka', 'strelka', 'laika', 'dezik']